In this second part of this series, we will continue our discussion

 Roy G. Bryant: He Mothered NASA’s Mother Ship

-In aviation, pilots tend to receive the recognition for their skill and bravado, while engineers, technicians and maintainers – the enablers of flight – are usually overlooked.
+In aviation, pilots tend to receive recognition for their skill and bravado, while engineers, technicians, and maintainers – the enablers of flight – are usually overlooked.
 However, the contributions of these non-flying personnel are essential to successful flight research.

 Bryant was part of NASA’s famous X-15 hypersonic flight project, serving in the mission control room during flights, doing everything from logging pilot comments to providing calibrations for X-15 flights.
 He was known as a veritable jack-of-all-trades.

 During the mid-1970s, he was the project manager on the YF-17 fighter and oversaw the center’s fleet of F-104 Starfighter research and chase aircraft.
 He spent nearly 30 years as the project manager of NASA’s B-52B mother ship, an iconic aircraft that launched many of the most significant aerospace vehicles in history.

 Dr. George Carruthers, an African-American, grew up dreaming of space while reading science fiction and Buck Rogers comic books, and (slightly later) more realistic astronomy books, is representative of the many Apollo-era scientists who made the most of opportunities to turn our first six human lunar explorations into more than flags and footprints.

 Today, on the moon’s Descartes highland region, in the shadow of the lunar module Orion, sits the Far UV Camera/ Spectrograph, the first moon-based observatory that Carruthers developed for the 1972 Apollo 16 mission.